 -

-- If the page does not load correctly, check the Ranger's firmware version to verify it's been updated.
+- If the page doesn't load correctly, check the Ranger's firmware version to verify it's been updated.
 Firmware version 1.12.6 or newer is required to use the Stop Arm Camera.

-- For detailed instructions to update the firmware, see PD-1902 Ranger DVR: Firmware.
+- For detailed instructions on how to update the firmware, see PD-1902 Ranger DVR: Firmware.

 -